bootdotdev/blog/content/jobs/libraries-and-packages-in-coding-portfolio.md

 Building a job-ready portfolio of coding projects doesn't happen overnight, but if you're like most self-taught developers, you've likely built up a nice collection of todo apps, calculators, and other toy programs.
 Here's the thing, applications for end-users are great, but I'm here to convince you that adding a *library* to your portfolio will make you *much* more hireable.

+A specific library that I wrote has helped me land jobs several times, but I'll talk about that more later.

 ## Wait, what's the difference between an application and a library?

 Applications are normal programs.
 They start up and do some stuff.
 They have an entry point like a `main()` function.
 On the other hand, a library (aka package), consists of some code intended to be used in other programs.
 If you've ever used `go get`, `npm install`, or `pip install`, then you've included a 3rd party library in your code.